 Incoming EU defense commissioner calls for “mandatory stockpiles”

 Newly appointed EU defense commissioner, former prime minister of Lithuania, Andrius Kubilius, said on Sunday that the 27-member bloc should stock a “minimal level” of ammunition and other weapons so that Europe is better prepared for any invasion from Russia in the future.
-He called the demand for such EU-made weapons “the biggest issue” for Europe’s defense industry.
+He called the demand for such EU-made armaments “the biggest issue” for Europe’s defense industry.

 The European Union does not yet have a defense minister, per se.
 This position was introduced by European Commission President Ursula von der Leyen earlier this month.

-“He will work on developing the European defense union and boosting our investment in capacity,” von der Leyen told reporters when describing the new brief.
+“He [would] work on developing the European defense union and boosting our investment in capacity,” von der Leyen told reporters when describing the new brief.
 She explained that the major role would be to define and manage the EU’s planned €1.5 billion European Defense Industry Program’s budget for EU defense contractors.

 Advertisement